-- Its employees may participate in 403(b) tax-sheltered annuities. - It may be an exclusive beneficiary of free radio and television public service announcements (PSAs) provided by local media outlets. - If it is a church or a qualified church-controlled organization, it may exclude compensation to employees from the FICA Social Security base if the employee meets certain qualifications.
+- It may be an exclusive beneficiary of free radio and television public service announcements (PSAs) provided by local media outlets. - If it is a church or a qualified church-controlled organization, it may exclude compensation to employees from the FICA Social Security base if the employee meets certain qualifications.
 If such is the case, the Social Security liability shifts to the employees in the form of SECA Social Security tax, in which case they may seek to exempt themselves.